ipld/ipld/README.md

 git clone https://github.com/ipld/website
 ```

 We use `make` to build the site, and `npm` to fetch our build tool dependencies.
-Running `make` or `make dev` will fetch the dependencis from `npm` for you the first time you run it.
+Running `make` or `make dev` will fetch the dependencies from `npm` for you the first time you run it.

 If you have any problems with building the site, try removing your local `node_module` director and re-run `make`.